Sabbi0612/phpunit/README.md

 // The below line states to require starting from the root directory, go to the vendor directory, and then require the autoload.php file from there.
 After this, we can use the PHP TestCase class and our Receipt class and then write our first test class. require dirname(dirname(__FILE__)) .
 DIRECTORY_SEPARATOR . 'vendor' .
 DIRECTORY_SEPARATOR .'autoload.php';

-use PHPUnit\Framework\TestCase;
+// This imports the PHPUnit core class 'TestCase' for our use. use PHPUnit\Framework\TestCase;
 use TDD\Receipt;

 class ReceiptTest extends TestCase {
 	public function testTotal() {
 		$Receipt = new Receipt();
+		// assertEquals asserts that two values are equal.
 		$this->assertEquals(
 			15,
 			$Receipt->total([0,2,5,8]),